-Contrary to popular belief, over-the-counter drugs are not harmless.
+Contrary to popular belief, OTC drugs are not harmless.
 Some are addictive and potentially dangerous, especially when abused, or not taken as directed.
 Over-the-counter drug abuse is most common among children and teens.

-The most commonly abused over-the-counter drugs contain the ingredient DXM (dextromethorphan), which is used to treat symptoms of the common cold and flu.
+The most commonly abused over-the-counter contain the active ingredient DXM (dextromethorphan), which is used to treat symptoms of the common cold and flu.
 When abused, DXM produces euphoria.

 Short-term effects of DXM abuse are:

 - loss of coordination

 - numbness of extremities

 Long-term DXM abuse can cause:

 Over-the-counter drug abuse also occurs with weight loss medications, like laxatives, diuretics, emetics (drugs that produce vomiting) and diet pills.
 While many use them to lose weight, dangerous and addictive ingredients—such as ephedrine, caffeine and phenylpropranolamine—can eventually lead to dependence and addiction.
 Even herbal diet pills, which are considered natural, are dangerous.
 All weight loss products, even over-the-counter weight loss drugs, have stimulant effects on the central nervous system.